 MATH 108 Quantitative Reasoning.
 Develops conceptual understanding and computational skills in unit analysis, uses of percentages, and dealing with quantities and their magnitudes.
 Includes formulas of finance for simple interest, compound interest and loan payments; functions and their graphs; linear equations; exponential growth and decay; principles of counting; fundamentals of probability; and estimation and approximation techniques to judge the reasonableness of answers.
 Also includes representing and analyzing data using statistical tools such as histograms; measures of central tendency; variance and standard deviation; linear regression and scatter plots; normal distributions; and margin of error and confidence intervals.
 Each Semester.
 IAI M1 904.
-Prerequisite: Placement exam or at least a "C" in MATH 095.
+Prerequisite: Placement exam or a "C" or better in MATH 095.
 3 semester hours.
-Quantitative Reasoning
+Typically offered Fall and Spring Terms.

 MATH 110 College Algebra.
 Topics include equations, inequalities, functions, graphs, polynomial and rational functions, exponential & logarithmic functions, equations, and systems of equations and inequalities.
 Credit will not be granted for both MATH 105 and MATH 110.
 Each semester.
-Prerequisite: Placement exam or at least a "C" in MATH 095.
-3 semester hours. % Quantitative Reasoning
+Prerequisite: Placement exam or a "C" or better in MATH 095.
+3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

 MATH 111 College Trigonometry.
 General study of the trigonometric functions and their graphs, trig identities, and equations, inverse trig functions, applications of trigonometry, vectors, polar coordinates, and parametric equations.
 Each semester.
 IAI MTM 901.
-Prerequisite: Placement exam or at least a "C" in MATH 105 or MATH 110.
+Prerequisite: Placement exam or a "C" or better in MATH 105 or MATH 110.
 3 semester hours.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall and Spring Terms.

 MATH 112 Mathematics for Elementary Teachers I. This course explores the mathematical content of elementary school mathematics from the perspective of future elementary school teachers.
 Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and rational numbers, decimals, and real numbers.
 Graphing calculators and manipulatives are used throughout the course.
 This course is required for elementary education majors.
-Fall.
-Prerequisite: MATH 095 or placement exam.
+Fall and Spring.
+Prerequisite: "C" or better in MATH 095 or placement exam..
 Natural Sciences core elective.
 4 semester hours.
-Quantitative Reasoning
+Math Comp Sci Core Elect.
+Typically offered Fall Term.

 MATH 115 Business Calculus.
 A survey of mathematical techniques used in the managerial, social and life sciences.
 Topics include systems of linear equations and matrices, linear programming, differential calculus, and applications of the derivative.
 Each semester.
-Prerequisite: At least a "C" in MATH 110 or MATH 105, or placement exam.
-3 semester hours. % Natural Sciences Core Elective
+Prerequisite: "C" or better in MATH 110 or MATH 105, or placement exam.
+3 semester hours.
+Math Comp Sci Core Elect.
+Typically offered Fall, Spring, and Summer Terms.

 MATH 150 Introduction to Statistics.
 Basic course in statistical techniques which includes measures of central tendency, probability, sampling, estimation and hypothesis testing.
 For non-business majors.
 Each semester.
 IAI M1 902.
-Prerequisite: MATH 105 or MATH 110.
-3 semester hours. %
+Prerequisite: "C" or better in MATH 105 or MATH 110.
+3 semester hours.
+Typically offered Fall and Spring Terms.

 MATH 170 Introduction to Calculus I. An introduction to limits and differentiation.
 Topics in algebra, functions, and trigonometry will be reviewed as necessary for calculus.
 Further study includes the chain rule, Newton's approximations, plane analytic geometry, and applications of velocity and marginal cost.
 The computer algebra system Maple will be employed.
 Fall.
-Prerequisite: Placement exam. .
-Co-requisite: Co-registration in MATH 171.
-4 semester hours.
-Natural Sciences Core Elective
+Prerequisite: Placement exam or "C" or better in MATH 111, co-requisite: MATH 171 4 semester hours.
+Math Comp Sci Core Elect.
+Typically offered Fall Term.

 MATH 171 Introduction to Calculus I Lab.
 Selected computer explorations to illustrate and/or investigate the mathematical concepts in MATH 170.
 Fall.
-Prerequisite: Co-registration in MATH 170.
+Prerequisite: Placement exam or a "C" or better in MATH 111.
+Coregistration in MATH 170.
 1 semester hour.
-Natural Sciences Core Elective
+Math Comp Sci Core Elect.
+Typically offered Fall Term.